ucb-rit/savio-training-parallel-2020/parallel.md

   - savio (Intel Xeon E5-2670 v2): 164 nodes, 20 CPU cores each (Supports AVX2 instructions)
   - savio2 (Intel Xeon E5-2670 v3): 136 nodes, 24 CPU cores each (Supports AVX2 instructions)
   - and others...
-- See the [Savio User Guide](https://research-it.berkeley.edu/services/high-performance-computing/user-guide/savio-user-guide) for more details.
+- See the [Savio User Guide](https://research-it.berkeley.edu/services/high-performance-computing/user-guide/savio-user-guide#Hardware) for more details.

 # Submitting jobs: Slurm Scheduler
-Slurm is a job scheduler which allows you to request resources and queue your job to run when available.
+Slurm is a job scheduler that allows you to request resources and queue your job to run when available.

 ## Slurm Environment Variables (for parellelism)
 Slurm provides various environment variables that your program can read that may be useful for managing how to distribute tasks.
 These are taken from the full list of Slurm environment variables listed on the [Slurm sbatch documentation](https://slurm.schedmd.com/sbatch.html).